 Many services opt for monthly billing, such as fees or subscriptions.
 Typically, this fee includes a set number of calling minutes per billing cycle.
 Plus, you pay a fixed rate for each additional minute used.

 Providers may offer virtual receptionist services for call transfer or appointment scheduling using a subscription model.
-Review the monthly fee and compare how many phone calls or minutes are included in your plan before signing.
+Review the monthly cost and compare how many phone calls or minutes are included in your plan before signing.

 A common approach is based on the number of minutes you use per month.
 Tier one might include zero to 50 minutes and grows as you go up.